Pinlyu3/Zebrafish-retina-GRNs/README.md

 All example files can be downloaded in the following link: [Datasets](https://drive.google.com/drive/folders/1yYuWGWyFog8xhMxbpK26uhdEOh620sz3?usp=sharing)

-All functions are in the function folder
+All functions are in the function folder.

 ### STEP1: Inferring activators and repressors by expression and motif activity
 ``` r